kardianos/vendor-spec/README.md

 ### Specification
+ * Description and purpose:
- * Copying third-party vendor packages into a local project structure requires a meta-data file describing the vendor's packages.
+  - Copying third-party vendor packages into a local project structure requires a meta-data file describing the vendor's packages.
- * The vendor packages should be placed in an "internal" directory.
- * The meta-data file describing the vendor's packages will be referred to as the vendor file.
+  - The meta-data file describing the vendor's packages will be referred to as the vendor file.
+  - The vendor file is to be used by a vendor tool; the vendor file is not used for compiling source code.
+  - The vendor file may be used to prevent duplicate packages from being included and store the revision of a package.
+ * Vendor File:
- * The vendor file will be in the "internal" folder and be called "vendor.json".
+  - The vendor file will be called "vendor.json".
- * The vendor file describes the vendor's packages rooted in the same "internal" folder.
+  - The vendor file describes the vendor's packages under the vendor file.
+  - The vendor file must be in or under a descendant of the "$GOPATH/src/" directory.
- * Additional fields may be added to the vendor file that is tool specific.
+  - Additional fields may be added to the vendor file that is tool specific.
- * The vendor file is to be used by a vendor tool; the vendor file is not used for compiling source code.
- * Each copied package entry is defined to match a single Go package.
-A vendor file Package entry does NOT match a package tree; a vendor file Package entry maches a single Go package.
+  - Each copied package entry is defined to match a single Go package.
+A vendor file Package entry does NOT match a package tree; a vendor file Package entry matches a single Go package.
- * A tool MUST persist any unknown fields when reading and writing out the vendor file.
+  - A tool MUST persist any unknown fields when reading and writing out the vendor file.
 A tool may remove unknown fields on an explicit user request.
 	This implies that a tool must not marshal or unmarshal from a known struct.

- * The following struct describes the minimum fields that must be present in the json file:
+The following struct describes the minimum fields that must be present in the json file:
 ```
 struct {
 	// Comment is free text for human use.
 Example "Revision abc123 introduced